Gigaspaces/gsctl/README.md

 # gsctl
-A standalone CLI tool for creating, provisioning and installation of GigaSpaces clusters
+A standalone CLI tool for creating, provisioning and installing GigaSpaces clusters

 ## Prerequisites

 * Java 8
-* .aws/credentials as described in https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html
+* Amazon AWS account and .aws/credentials as described in the [docs](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)
-(should contain aws_access_key_id, aws_secret_access_key and region)
+(should contain `aws_access_key_id`, `aws_secret_access_key` and `region`)

 ## Setting Up The Environment

-* Into your chosen directory download https://github.com/Gigaspaces/gsctl/raw/15.2.0-m11/gsctl.jar
+* Download https://github.com/Gigaspaces/gsctl/raw/15.2.0-m11/gsctl.jar into your chosen directory

-## Creating The GS Cluster
+## Creating The GigaSpaces Cluster

 * Run `java -jar gsctl.jar init --cluster-name=<cluster name>` where cluster name is a logical name for your cluster.\
   The command creates provision.yml file that can be edited to supply existing AWS resources (i.e vpc,keyName, securityGroups...).\